guyroutledge/jekyll-blog/_posts/blog/2014-06-18-the-trouble-with-making-things.md

 I guess it's a good place for spreading the news about your creation.

-Finding these can be a bit of a challenge though - I guess they should promote themselves better...
+Finding these can be a bit of a challenge though - I guess they should promote themselves better.

-## Advertise
+## Advertising

 You could pay people to talk about you in the form of advertising or sponsorship.
 If you've created a thing that people will pay for, this is probably the most successful route for getting the word out.
 If you've got money, the more you spend in advertising, the more likelihood you have of reaching more people.
 Spending money to make money is a reasonable value exchange and works.
-In theory.
+At least, in theory.

 But what if you made a free thing?
 Should you fork out hundreds of currency to try and coax users to come and check your stuff out?
 You